Protecting yourself and your business from liability is a very valid concern.

 Premises liability exposures: Do not permit clients to enter your work area to prevent customer injuries.
 Do you install the products you manufacture?
 Then you risk property damage claims.
-Stock stored in the yard could attract kids to want to climb the fence to play.
+Stock stored in the yard could make kids want to climb the fence to play.
 Your neighbors may complain about any fumes, dust, and noise from the metal work.

-Automobile liability exposure: Do you have trucks that pick up raw materials and then deliver finished products to your customers.
+Automobile liability exposure: Do you have trucks that pick up raw materials and then deliver finished products to your customers?

 - Business Personal Property

 - Equipment Breakdown

 - Employee Dishonesty

 - Goods in Transit